-The American microblogging and social networking service, Twitter has recently announced that it is exploring a new way to send DMs on iOS, and it involves letting users slide into your inbox through a link on your tweets, bypassing the DM button on your profile.
+The American microblogging and social networking service, Twitter, has recently announced that it is exploring a new way to send DMs on iOS.
+It involves letting users slide into your inbox through a link on your tweets, bypassing the DM button on your profile.

 With this development, private message conversations can now be initiated simply by clicking on the newly introduced DM button in individual tweets, thanks to the new system.

 While Twitter claims that the move will make it easier to initiate conversations, some argue that the new tool will undoubtedly be used to harass people.

 While sending direct messages to Twitter users has always been a difficult chore, the system being tested now allows users to reach the DM button without having to log in to their profile.
 Every tweet now has a DM option, allowing anyone a quick and easy way to contact someone.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 According to a common complaint, trolls and abusers are likely to utilize it to convey unwelcome messages.

 On the other hand, Twitter refuses to back down, blaming users and claiming that there are options in the system that may be used to limit the transmission of DM messages.